guido-an/askphill-assignment/README.md

 To start the project locally `npm i && npm run dev`

 ## Aim of the project
-Building a performant and scalable filter future for big products inventories.
+Building a performant and scalable filter feature for big products inventories.
 It should also gracefully works combined with pagination.

 ## Stack used